-- Annual update of cedant's mortality rates of second order; - Annual update of cedant's expense factors; - Annual update of cedant's lapse and waiver of premium probabilities.
+- Conversion of database for individual policy data from KORIN software to K3; - Annual update of cedent's mortality rates of second order; - Annual update of cedent's expense factors; - Annual update of cedent's lapse and waiver of premium probabilities.

-As for the calculation of claims provision, the run-off triangles were moved forward by one year and start with accident year 2003.
-Furthermore, as of 31 December 2022 inflation expectations of cedants were incorporated in the payment pattern.
+As for the calculation of claims provision, the run-off triangles were moved forward by one year and start with accident year 2004.
+Furthermore, as of 31 December 2023 inflation expectations of cedents were updated.